Duramax LBZ Upgraded Performance Intake Guide

 - Power gains upwards of 20hp and 50tq *(not peak power gains)*

-- Increased turbo efficiency and faster spool
+- Faster turbo spool

 - Increased throttle response

-- 50%+ increases in volumetric air flow
+- 50%+ increases in air flow

 I put an asterisk after the power gains because quoted gains can be misleading.
 In turbo diesel engines, the majority of power gains will be realized at lower RPM’s, or at the lower end of the power and torque curves.
 Peak horsepower and torque gains from a cold air intake usually fall within the 5-10whp range.
 However, many intakes will claim 20hp+ and 50tq+.
 While these gains are true, they are not peak gains.
 They are gains over the stock intake at low RPM’s.